Understanding Android Management with Intune | Android Enterprise

 The Device Admin management mode has always been the “all or none.”

-Device Admin mode has been considered Legacy since the introduction of Android Enterprise Management APIs with Android 5.0 (Lollipop) and was marked deprecated with Android 9.
+Device Admin mode has been considered a Legacy since the introduction of Android Enterprise Management APIs with Android 5.0 (Lollipop) and was marked deprecated with Android 9.
 Many features were taken off in the subsequent release, with full decommission with the release of Android 10.

 Android Enterprise – A standard